Check out this dispatch from forests of the Midwest USA by Agenor Mafra-Neto, ISCA’s CEO and President:

 The Gypsy moth feeds on over 300 species of trees, defoliating millions of hectares, which can cause extensive tree mortality, reduce property value, adversely affect commerce, and cause intensive allergic reactions throughout range area of the pest.

 Most of the US forest (almost 70%) have not been infested by gypsy moth, but it is still at risk.
 STS-GM deploys a region-wide strategy using SPLAT GM-O and other tools to minimize the rate at which gypsy moth spreads westwards into the uninfested susceptible hardwood forests in the United States.

 Congress funded the Slow the Spread Program (STS) in the year 2000, which is implemented in cooperation with the USDA Forest Service on the eleven states along the westward leading edge of gypsy moth population expansion.
 As a direct result of this program, the spread of gypsy moth has been dramatically reduced by more than 70% from the historical level of 13 miles per year to only 3 miles per year.
 In its first 6 years, this program prevented the impacts that would have occurred on more than 40 million newly infested acres, and when it reaches its second decade, it would have denied more than 150 million acres to this voracious pest.

 The cost-benefit ratio is more than 4 to 1 due to the delay of the onset of impacts that occur as gypsy moth invades new areas.

-The success of this program is a great example of the ingenuity and tenacity of the hard-working people from the USDA Forest Services, from all the involved states, from the STS-GM Foundation, and from the private companies that provide the services, and, of course the people from ISCA Tech and its effective SPLAT GM-O pheromone formulation.
+The success of this program is a great example of the ingenuity and tenacity of the hard-working people from the USDA Forest Services, all the involved states, the STS-GM Foundation, the private companies that provide the services, and, of course the people from ISCA Tech and its effective SPLAT GM-O pheromone formulation.